Instance-JS/Instance/docs/tags.md

 new Wbr() for <wbr>
 ```

-## 2. Annotated Table of Tags when case `default-acronym` is specified.
+## 2. Annotated Table of Tags when case modifier `-acronym` is specified.

 This naming convention applies case #1, but with modifications to acronyms only.